Matrix Completion has No Spurious Local Minimum: Finding the Exact Factorization

 \begin{proof} Suppose $UU^\top = ZZ^{\top}$, then we have $U = ZR$ where $R$ is an orthonormal matrix.
 In particular, the $i$-th row of $U$ is equal to

 Since $\ell_2$ norm (and Frobenius norm) is preserved after multiplying with an orthonormal matrix, we know $\|U_i\| = \|Z_i\|$.
 The Frobenius norm bound follows immediately. \end{proof}

 Note that this simple observation is only true in the symmetric case.
-This Claims serves as the same role of the bounds on row norms of $U,V$ in the asymmetric case (Propositions 4.1 and 4.2 of \cite{sun2015guaranteed}). \Rnote{These bounds are actually stronger than the individual norm bound proved in 4.1 and 4.2, so it might be possible to improve dependency on $r$ because of that.
-However doing that will involve carefully reading their lemma...}
+This Claims serves as the same role of the bounds on row norms of $U,V$ in the asymmetric case (Propositions 4.1 and 4.2 of \cite{sun2015guaranteed}).

 Next we are ready to argue that the regularizer is always positively correlated with $X-U$.

 \begin{claim} For any $U$ such that $UU^T = ZZ^T$, we have,

 \end{claim}